 Soon after your baby was born, doctors checked your baby's brain activity and how your baby responds to sound, touch, and movement.
+These tests show that your baby has mild HIE.
 You have been invited to take part because your baby has been identified as a suitable participant for this study.

-With your permission, a video of this neurological examination will be shared with experts at Imperial College London to help train other doctors.
+With your permission, a video of this examination will be shared with experts at Imperial College London to help with the study.
 About 426 babies from different hospitals will be in the study.
 It will take about five years to finish.
 Your baby's healthcare team can provide more details about the study and its current stage